NEW WORK GRANT

 Project Funding is available for:

-- Projects culminating in an exhibition or presentation in the 2019 calendar year that are accessible and engage the general public of Queens
+All projects must culminate in an exhibition or presentation in the 2020 calendar year that are accessible and engage the general public of Queens

 This program is supported in part by public funds from the New York City Department of Cultural Affairs, Greater New York Arts Development Fund, in partnership with the City Council